2 Fast 2 Furious: Box office

-2 Fast 2 Furious earned $52.1 million in its U.S. opening in 3,408 theaters, ranking first for the weekend above Finding Nemo.
+2 Fast 2 Furious earned $19.6 million in its opening day at the box office, and grossed $52.1 million on its U.S. opening weekend in 3,408 theaters, ranking #1 above Finding Nemo.
 The film went on to score the fourth-highest June opening weekend, behind Batman Forever, Scooby-Doo and Austin Powers: The Spy Who Shagged Me.
 This was also one of three consecutive Universal films of 2003 to make an opening weekend above $50 million, with the others being Bruce Almighty and Hulk.
-Furthermore, the film suprassed Shaft to have the highest opening weekend for a John Singleton film and XXX to have the biggest opening weekend for a Neal H. Moritz film respectively.
+Furthermore, the film surpassed Shaft to have the highest opening weekend for a John Singleton film and XXX to have the biggest opening weekend for a Neal H. Moritz film respectively.
 During its second weekend, it fell behind Finding Nemo, making $19.1 million.

-Throughout its 133 days in release, the film reached a peak release of 3,418 theaters in the U.S. and earned $127.2 million in domestically.
-The film had the 15th largest US gross of 2003 and the 16th largest worldwide gross of 2003; combined with the international gross of $109.2 million, the film earned $236.4 million worldwide.
+Throughout its 133 days in release, 2 Fast 2 Furious reached a peak release of 3,418 theaters in the U.S. and earned $127.2 million domestically.
+Combined with the international gross of $109.2 million, the film earned over $236.4 million worldwide.
+It had the 15th largest US gross of 2003 and the 16th largest worldwide gross of 2003.